BeatrizImgaertchen/Masterschool/README.md

 # MovieWeb App 🎬

-Welcome to MovieWeb App, the phase 5, my final project from the masterschool in core learning.
+Welcome to MovieWeb App, my final project from the masterschool in core learning.
 This application serves as a culmination of the skills and knowledge I've acquired during my educational journey.

 ## Overview 🌐